happychuks/alx-system_engineering-devops/0x10-https_ssl/README.md

 # Solution to HTTPS_SSL Project

+## All configurations are to be done in the load balancer server

 -	Task 0[0-world_wide_web]: Add the sub-domains and their respective IP address on the domain management portal (.tech)

 -	Task 1[1-haproxy_ssl_termination]:

-teps to get your domain serving over HTTPS:
+# Steps to get your domain serving over HTTPS:

 ## 1. Generating your SSL Certificate from Certbot: